-If you haven’t come across the Mediaeval Baebes before, their music can be described as an experience like no other!
+If you haven’t come across the Mediaeval Baebes before, they are one of the most successful female-led, early music and folk ensembles in Europe.
+Their music can be described as an experience like no other!
 They formed in 1996, and their first gig was in a derelict church.
 They handed out flyers and lit the way with tea lights.
 Gig goers had to climb through a hole in the fence to get there.

 It was all part of their slightly irreverent, slightly Gothicesque adventure-seeking back then which also included breaking into Boudicca’s Grave (a fenced-off area of Hampstead Heath) and playing in the full wrath of a thunderstorm.
 But don’t be fooled by these antics, because as a band they are unbelievably talented and successful.

 Their music is hard to sum up.
-Their genre is best described as an ensemble of female musicians who perform a mixture of medieval and folk music but that really (really) doesn’t do them justice.
-Their music is haunting, romantic, ethereal, evocative, emotive, spellbinding and utterly atmospheric.
+Their genre is best described as a mixture of Medieval and folk music that is haunting, romantic, ethereal, evocative, emotive, spellbinding and utterly atmospheric.
 It quite simply lifts you from wherever you are and transports you back through the centuries to another time and place like almost no other experience.

 Katherine Blake is a founding member, as well as a singer, and musical director of the group.
 She writes most of the material and she simply oozes with energy and a sense of fun and charm.
 When I caught up with her I wanted to know more about her how and her why.